 Contamination affects all of the county’s water supplies differently.
 Scattered leaks and spills of fuels and solvents have contaminated small areas of some aquifers.
 In several areas, wells have been contaminated by pesticides or nitrates, forcing their abandonment.
 A few areas in the county have nitrate levels that are significantly above background levels.
-Nonpoint sources of pollution, such as stormwater, failing septic systems, and improperly managed animal keeping, can pollute runoff and surface waters.
+Nonpoint sources of pollution, such as stormwater, failing septic systems, and improperly managed animal keeping can pollute runoff and surface waters.
 Polluted stormwater carries organic pollutants, pathogens, toxic materials, nutrients, sediment, and bacteria to Puget Sound and other surface waters.

 Water quality is regularly monitored at the largest lakes and many streams in Thurston County.
 Water quality monitoring measures the presence and levels of a variety of types of pollutants, including organic pollutants, pathogens, nutrients, suspended solids, inorganic pollutants, thermal pollution and more.
 Some water quality monitoring parameters include but are not limited to: temperature, acidity, pH, oxygen, fecal coliform, nitrates, chemicals and other bacteria.
-Additionally, parameters needed to calculate the Carlson trophic state indices (TSI) are monitored, namely clarity, chlorophyll a and total phosphorus.
+Additionally, parameters needed to calculate the Carlson trophic state indices (TSI) are monitored, namely clarity, chlorophyll A, and total phosphorus (TP).
 Trophic state indices are used to express the degree of productivity, or plant and algae growth, in these lakes.
-Algal blooms occur in marine waters and on many county lakes, primarily in the warmer months when light, temperature and nutrients in the water provide for optimal growth, although they can occur any time of year.
+Algal blooms occur in marine waters and in many county lakes, primarily in the warmer months when light, temperature and nutrients in the water provide for optimal growth, although they can occur any time of year.
 The algal blooms can produce biotoxins and impact public health.
 Environmental factors leading to toxin production are not well understood, however it is more likely that toxins are in higher concentrations during blooms.
 Nutrients associated with land use activities such as nitrogen and phosphorous influence water quality and the trophic state of lakes.
-Additionally, Polychlorinated biphenyls (PCBs), and mercury have contaminated fish in the lower Puget Sound (marine area 13).
-These contaminants have a variety of anthropogenic sources that are described in the Human Health Chapter (chapter 11).
+Additionally, polychlorinated biphenyls (PCBs) and mercury have contaminated fish in the lower Puget Sound (marine area 13).
+These contaminants have a variety of anthropogenic sources that are described in the Human Health Chapter (Chapter 11).

 Land development can increase stormwater runoff from impervious surfaces.
-The impervious surface coverage in Thurston County is increasing as our region experiences population growth and new development, adding things like roads, driveways, and roofs.
+The impervious surface coverage in Thurston County is increasing as our region experiences population growth and new development, adding things like roads, driveways, and roofs in place of native vegetation.
 Watersheds with large areas of impervious surfaces tend to have more runoff, which increases erosion and washes pollutants directly into streams and lakes.
-Watersheds or basins that have an impervious land cover of more than 10 percent are generally assumed to have degraded water quality.
-Two watersheds in Thurston County were near or above this level in 2014: Henderson Inlet, with approximately 17.3 percent impervious surface coverage, and Budd Inlet/Deschutes River with 9.4 percent.
-Overall the percent impervious cover in Thurston County grew from 3.0 percent in 1991 to 5.2 percent in 2014 (TRPC).
-Climate change and its effects on precipitation raises the risk of increasing waste and stormwater runoff that could overwhelm the systems that handle this outflow.
+Watersheds or basins that have an impervious land cover of more than 25 percent are generally assumed to have degraded water quality.
+Eight watersheds in Thurston County were at or above this level in 2016.Overall the percent impervious cover in Thurston County grew from 3.0 percent in 1991 to 6.5 percent in 2021 (TRPC, 2021 Basin Conditions Report).
+Climate change (Chapter 12) and its effects on precipitation raises the risk of increasing waste and stormwater runoff that could overwhelm the systems that handle this outflow.
 Furthermore, extreme rain events and a resulting increase in stormwater runoff can scour streams, damage bridges, and block culverts with debris.